hiperwalk/hiperwalk/docs/install/index.rst

 you can execute any example code available in the `GitHub repository
 <https://github.com/hiperwalk/hiperwalk/tree/master/examples>`_
-or any Jupyter notebook found in the :ref:`docs_examples` section.
-Alternatively, you can proceed to the :ref:`docs_tutorial` section.
+or any Jupyter notebook in the
+:ref:`docs_examples` section.
+Alternatively,
+you can proceed to the :ref:`docs_tutorial` section.